-Transition and Discharge Planning for Young Adults at 18 or older with Safety Related Concerns to Participation in the EFC Program STANDARD WORK
+Transition and Discharge Planning for Young Adults at 18 or older with Safety Related Concerns to Participation in the EFC Program

+STANDARD WORK

-VERSION DATE 2/11/24
+VERSION DATE 10/12/22

 The Extended Foster Care (EFC) Program is an opportunity for young adults to engage and invest in a successful transition to adulthood.
 The EFC program aids young adults to further their education, to receive supportive services such as skill building, housing and support for lawful employment, and to obtain or maintain permanent connections with supportive adults.
-The Department has confidence all young adults would benefit from being served in the EFC Program and will work with young adults to facilitate their eligibility and participation.
-When a young adult demonstrates serious, ongoing dangerous behavior posing a safety threat to themselves, peers, or the community the Department will work to address these barriers through interventions and supports directed at eliminating the behavior.
-If the behavior cannot be resolved, the Department will provide the young adult with transition planning for discharge to address basic necessities (including housing options, medical care, food, and hygiene), and opportunities and requirements for future re-engagement into the EFC.
-Young adults maintain the right to file a grievance or appeal the adverse action of the denial of services through the CSO-3470 form.
+The Department has confidence all young adults would benefit from being served in the EFC Program.
+However, young adults who demonstrate unresolvable threats to peers, themselves or community through their actions (including affiliation with individuals or groups known to present a danger to citizens or community) will be provided with transition planning for discharge to address basic necessities, and opportunities and requirements for future re-engagement into the EFC.

-This standard work outlines how the DCS Specialist will transition and create a plan with young adults who pose a current, ongoing, documented safety threat to other youth in the home or the community at large to remedy safety concerns during the 30-day period prior to the young adult reaching age 18.
+This standard work outlines how the DCS Specialist will transition and create a plan with young adults who are demonstrating substantial non-compliance or unwillingness to remedy safety concerns during the 30-day period prior to the young adult reaching age 18.
 The transition plan will be created and finalized with the young adult as a condition of advancement into EFC, and when discharging from foster care.